 To view the current charge mode status, touch Energy on the infotainment display, and then touch Charging.

-The charge Start and charge Complete time estimations are also displayed on the screen.
+The charge Start and charge Complete time estimations are also displayed.
 These estimations are most accurate when the vehicle is plugged in and in moderate temperature conditions.

 Charge Mode Selection